brunollopes/zkpprotocolkafka/README.md

 ## Tasks in hand

 Design and write the code that implements the ZKP Protocol outlined above.
-The solution should be implemented as server and client using gRPC protocol according to the provided interface described in the “protobuf” schema.
-The code should implement very simple server and client applications.
-We would like to see how you are thinking about and approaching the problem, so a simple description of your approach and how you’d extend it or integrate would be helpful
+The solution should be implemented as server and client using gRPC protocol.

 # Instructions on how to run/deploy/test